estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D83
+iOS and Swift.
+Not a very productive day.
+Trying to make sure I understand CollectionViews.

 ### R1D82
-R1D82 iOS and Swift.
+iOS and Swift.
 Investigating Hero transitions library.
 Fun stuff!

 ### R1D81
 iOS and Swift.
 Finally know how I want the views in my app to segue to / from one another.
 Now, to make what I see in my mind a reality.